JuliusWinther/Steam-Machine/README.md

 # Steam-Machine

-Steam-Machine è un'applicazione software sviluppata in Java 22 e JavaFX, progettata per Windows.
-Questo software emula le principali funzionalità di Steam, consentendo di consultare informazioni su determinati software, scaricarli, disinstallarli e molto altro, con un'interfaccia user-friendly e varie funzionalità aggiuntive. È compatibile con qualsiasi eseguibile di Windows e può avviare direttamente ROM su RetroArch.
+Steam-Machine is a software application developed in Java 22 and JavaFX, designed for Windows.
+This software emulates the main functionalities of Steam, allowing you to view information about specific software, download them, uninstall them, and much more, with a user-friendly interface and various additional features.
+It is compatible with any Windows executable and can directly launch ROMs on RetroArch.

-## Caratteristiche principali
+## Main Features

-* Gestione Completa dei Software: Consente di consultare dettagli sui software, scaricarli e disinstallarli comodamente.
+* Complete Software Management: Allows you to view details about software, download them, and uninstall them conveniently.
-* Compatibilità: Supporta qualsiasi eseguibile di Windows e può avviare ROM su RetroArch.
+* Compatibility: Supports any Windows executable and can launch ROMs on RetroArch.
-* Integrazione con Steam: Recupera dettagli dei software direttamente da Steam, inclusi descrizione, immagini, video e banner.
+* Integration with Steam: Retrieves software details directly from Steam, including descriptions, images, videos, and banners.
-* Database Esterno: Utilizza una pagina Google Sheets come database per dettagli su software personalizzati non presenti su Steam e per i link di download.
+* External Database: Uses a Google Sheets page as a database for details on custom software not available on Steam and for download links.
-* Supporto Link Diretti: Funziona solo con link diretti che supportano le informazioni header, ma è possibile aggiungere un sistema di ricerca tramite webcrawler.
+* Direct Link Support: Works only with direct links that support header information, but a webcrawler search system can be added.
-* Sistema di Aggiornamento Automatico: Include un sistema di aggiornamento automatico, tramite un'applicazione Java esterna non inclusa in questa repository.
+* Automatic Update System: Includes an automatic update system, via an external Java application not included in this repository.
-* Gestione Download:
+* Download Management:
-- Pausa e Ripresa: Possibilità di mettere in pausa e riprendere i download.
+  - Pause and Resume: Ability to pause and resume downloads.
-- Coda Ordinabile: Organizzazione dei download in una coda ordinabile.
+  - Sortable Queue: Organizes downloads in a sortable queue.
-- Recupero Download: Recupero dei download dal punto in cui erano stati interrotti, anche dopo il riavvio del software.
+  - Download Recovery: Recovers downloads from where they were interrupted, even after restarting the software.
-- Sicurezza: Diversi sistemi per garantire il completamento del download e gestione dei file parziali.
+  - Security: Various systems to ensure download completion and management of partial files.
-* Gestione File:
+* File Management:
-- Supporto File .rar: Attualmente supporta solo file .rar con dimensione massima di 5 GB.
-File più grandi devono essere partizionati in archivi da 5 GB.
+  - .rar File Support: Currently supports only .rar files with a maximum size of 5 GB.
+Larger files must be partitioned into 5 GB archives.
-- Gestione Partizioni: Le partizioni completamente estratte vengono cancellate per ottimizzare lo spazio su disco.
+  - Partition Management: Fully extracted partitions are deleted to optimize disk space.

-## Requisiti
+## Requirements

-* Java 22: Assicurati di avere Java 22 installato sul tuo sistema.
+* Java 22: Ensure you have Java 22 installed on your system.
-* Windows: Il software è progettato per funzionare su sistemi Windows.
+* Windows: The software is designed to run on Windows systems.
-* Google Sheets Access: Il software necessita di accesso alla pagina Google Sheets configurata per il database.
+* Google Sheets Access: The software requires access to the configured Google Sheets page for the database.

-Limitazioni
+Limitations

-Modifica e Distribuzione: Il software è destinato esclusivamente a scopo di dimostrazione.
-Non deve essere modificato, distribuito o utilizzato al di fuori dell'ambito educativo.
-Per garantire la sicurezza, la classe launcher è stata rimossa.
+Modification and Distribution: The software is intended for demonstration purposes only.
+It should not be modified, distributed, or used beyond educational purposes.
+For security reasons, the launcher class has been removed.

-Contributi
+Contributions

-Poiché il software è destinato esclusivamente a scopo di esercizio e non deve essere modificato, al momento non accettiamo contributi esterni.
+As the software is intended solely for exercise purposes and should not be modified, external contributions are not currently accepted.

-Per ulteriori informazioni, supporto o domande, puoi contattarci a @mm_winther su Discord.
+For more information, support, or questions, you can contact us at @mm_winther on Discord.